 An Overview of the Landlord Tenant Law in Tennessee

-Landlords need to familiarize themselves with tenancy laws to ensure their rental business remains legally complaint.
-Here is an overview of the laws:
+A landlord needs to familiarize themselves with regulations and tenancy laws to ensure their rental business remains legally complaint.
+Here is an overview of the Tennessee landlord tenant law:

 Changing the Locks

-A landlord deliberately changing locks on their property, even if the tenants withhold rent, is illegal.
-However, a tenant may have the legal right to change locks without seeking a landlords permission.
-This is based on the lack of any specific provisions.
+A landlord cannot deliberately changing locks on their property, even if the tenants withhold rent, as this is illegal.
+However, a tenant may, in certain situations, have the legal right to change locks without seeking a landlord's permission.

 Small Claims Actions

 Small claims courts provide a simple and inexpensive way for parties to manage disputes or evictions.
-So, as a landlord, you need want the help of a small claims court regarding things like unpaid rent, evicting tenants, and security deposit deductions.
+So, as a landlord, you'll need the help of a small claims court for issues of unpaid rent, evicting tenants, and security deposit deductions.

-As per the Tennessee landlord-tenant law, if a landlord decides to file, the maximum lawsuit is $25,000.
+As per the Tennessee landlord-tenant laws, if landlords decide to file in said court, the maximum lawsuit is $25,000.
 Currently, rent-related cases have a 6-year statute of limitation, whereas other types of housing disputes have a 3-year statute of limitation.

 Landlord Entry

-Tennessee landlord-tenant law does not dictate when landlords can access the premises.
+The landlord-tenant act does not dictate when landlords can access the premises.
 In other words, when a landlord wishes to enter, they can.
-But legally, landlords must give their tenant a 24-hour notice in the final 30 days of the lease if they wish to show the unit to prospects.
+But legally, landlords must give their tenant a 24-hour notice in the final 30 days of the lease if they wish to show the unit to prospects or carry out repairs.

-It is also customary for landlord access to be agreed in the policies on the lease.
+It is also customary for landlord access to be an agreed-upon policies in the lease.
 The only time a landlord is not required to provide notice is in case of emergency.

 Housing Discrimination and the Fair Housing Act